Halo SEO

 Performance is the foundation.
 Slow sites rank lower (SERP), frustrate students (Reddit sentiment), and can't be crawled by AI (readability).
 Fixing performance has a multiplier effect across every dimension.

-We delved into every aspect that would influence a private university’s digital marketing strategy.
+The Digital State of India's Private Universities 2026 was not merely a surface-level assessment of these universities' digital presence and admissions readiness in India.
+We delved into every aspect that would influence a private university's digital marketing strategy.
 AI Visibility Report, the Admissions Journey, Reddit Sentiment Analysis Report, Technical Analysis, and the Google SERP Report provide data and insights into how the universities perform, how they rank versus their competitors and what opportunities exist for marketing optimization.

 SERP Report